-If you are looking for the most natural solution to replace a missing tooth or teeth, then dental implants are something that you should consider.
-Just as every case and every patient are different, if you would like to know more about whether or not implants are right for you, please schedule an appointment to discuss your options with either Dr. Moreno or Dr. Young.
+If you are looking for the most natural solution to replace a missing tooth or teeth, then dental implants in Bellingham are something you should consider.
+Just as every case and every patient are different, if you would like to know more about whether implants are right for you, please schedule an appointment to discuss your options with either Dr. Moreno or Dr. Young.

-For three to six months following the placement of the implant, the post fuses with gum and jawbone mimicking the functions of tooth roots.
-Once this process, called osseointegration, is complete, patients return for the restoration phase of treatment.
-Those who are only missing one or a few consecutive teeth will receive a dental crown or bridge to replace their lost tooth structure.
-These restorations prosthetics are crafted to look and feel just like lost teeth.
+One to two implant posts are used to anchor your bridge in place.
+For three to six months following the placement of the implant, the post fuses with the gum and jawbone, mimicking the functions of tooth roots.
+Once this process, called osseointegration, is complete, patients return for the restoration phase of the treatment.
+Those who are only missing a few consecutive teeth will receive a bridge to replace their lost tooth structure.
+These restoration prosthetics are crafted to look and feel just like the lost teeth.

 Those patients with more advanced tooth loss will likely want to consider an implant-retained partial or full denture.
 Like the traditional, removable counterparts, these prosthetics are crafted using a gum-colored base material to support numerous replacement teeth.
 Rather than clasping to remaining dental structures of being held in place by natural suction, a series of strategically positioned dental implant posts anchor these restorations, offering superior comfort, stability, and longevity compared with traditional dental prosthetics.